-The Solaris X server provides font support in both the X11 server and the Display PostScript (DPS) extension.
+The Solaris X Window System provides font support in both the X11 server and the Display PostScript (DPS) extension.
 Font formats from numerous vendors can be used to display text in English or foreign languages, including Asian languages.
 Symbol fonts can be used to display mathematical equations.
-The Solaris environment provides 55 Latin fonts for European text and two symbol fonts.
-Other fonts can also be added to the system.
+The Solaris environment provides 55 Latin fonts for west European text and two symbol fonts.
+Other fonts can also be added to the system using the Font Administrator GUI or command line tools distributed with Solaris.